lets start off with how you get there!

 Day one in Rarotonga started off with waking to a curious noise.
-Ngaio and i were half asleep trying to find what was causing all the noise, clicking and scratching, when a crab scuttled across the floor in full battle mode, pincers at the ready.
-First lesson, don’t leave your doors open in Rarotonga.
+Ngaio and i were half asleep trying to find what was causing all the noise, clicking and scratching, when a HUGE crab scuttled across the floor in full battle mode, pincers at the ready.
+First lesson, don’t leave your doors open in Rarotonga unless you want extra friends in your room.

 After a breakfast on the beach of beautiful local fruits we were ready for the day.
 First mission, transport.
 We set off on foot in 27 degree heat to find a scooter to get us around the island, this ended up taking half the day, a bit longer than expected.
 After waiting in line at the busy little rental shed, we discovered our scooter didn't start!
 Back in line…